 The project also covers the comparative assessment of innovation performance at the level of European regions under the Regional innovation scoreboard (RIS).

-See more about the 2021 European and regional innovation scoreboards.
+2021 European and regional innovation scoreboards.

 Short-term indicators and key performance indicators

-The indicators are clustered along four broad topics
+The indicators cover 4 broad topics

 - Headline indicators, providing an analytic overview of the main trends of the EU economy and benchmarking against other countries